1. Description, Rationale, and Overview

 6.1 Clients Best Suited for this Counseling Approach

-This treatment is best suited for clients who meet DSM-IV criteria for psychoactive drug addiction and are able to show up for scheduled sessions at an outpatient clinic.
-The program admits clients who are actively using alcohol and other drugs and those who have already achieved abstinence as inpatients or outpatients.
-The program treats all types of chemical addiction and cross-addictions irrespective of the client’s drug of choice (e.g., alcohol, cocaine, heroin) and has been used successfully with both adult and adolescent populations (treated separately).
-Chronically unemployed, dysfunctional clients are treated in separate groups from clients with substantially higher levels of psychosocial functioning.
-The program is coeducational, but a special women’s group is available for those who prefer to be treated in an all-female environment.
-A special dual-focus group (separate from the mainstream program) accommodates the special needs of clients with concurrent psychiatric illness.
+It is best suited to clients with psychoactive drug addiction and can show up for scheduled outpatient sessions for drug counseling.
+The program admits clients who actively use alcohol and other drugs and those who have already achieved abstinence as inpatients or outpatients.
+The program treats all types of chemical addiction and cross-addictions irrespective of the client’s drug of choice (e.g., alcohol, cocaine, heroin) and has been used successfully with adult and adolescent populations (treated separately).

 6.2 Clients Poorly Suited for This Counseling Approach

-Poorly suited candidates for this approach include clients whose psychosocial functioning is so impaired that they are unable to show up for treatment sessions and those who are actively suicidal, psychotic, or otherwise psychiatrically unstable and in need of more structured, intensive care such as an inpatient or partial hospitalization program.
+Patients who are not suitable for this approach include those whose psychosocial functioning is so impaired that they cannot attend all treatment sessions and those with suicidal thoughts or psychotic illnesses in need of more structured, intensive care, such as those receiving inpatient or partial hospitalization programs that provide drug counseling.

 - Drug use.